django-cms/docs/docs/how_to/11-apphooks.rst

 set to ``None``, then Django CMS will take care of doing so.

 The field ``namespace`` is mandatory and shall be decalred to be unique.
-It is used as identifier, whenever the ower of a CMS page attaches it to a given apphook.
+It is used as identifier, whenever the owner of a CMS page attaches it to a given apphook.
 Next, we must tell our apphook to use that configuration model.

 To capture the configuration that different instances of an apphook can take, a Django model needs